artefactual/atom-docs/user-manual/add-edit-content/functions.rst

    :width: 40%
    :alt: The Related authority record pop-up dialog

-5. The first :term:`field` in the pop-up dialog, "Title of the related resource," is an `auto-complete <https://en.wikipedia.org/wiki /Auto- complete>`__ field: as you type, matching results will load in a :term:`drop-down menu` below the field.
+5. The first :term:`field` in the pop-up dialog, "Authorized form of name", is an `auto-complete <https://en.wikipedia.org/wiki/Auto-complete>`__ field: as you type, matching results will load in a :term:`drop-down menu` below the field.
 When you see the :term:`authority record` you would like to link, click on it to select it.

 ..
 NOTE::